A note on mock automorphic forms and the BPS index: Mock modular forms and representation theory

 \begin{proof} The $(\g,K)$-module generated by $F^+$ is a submodule of the space of $K$-finite vectors in $C^\infty(G)$, as property (\ref{kfinite}) is preserved.
 In contrast to the harmonic Maa{\ss} forms, they need not be modular with respect to $\Gamma$.

 Let $T$ be a Cartan subgroup of $K$ and $G$, and $\delta$ be half the sum of positive roots of $T$.
 Since $V_{F^+}$ descends to a holomorphic line bundle on $G/T$, it will suffice to work with Dolbeault cohomology instead.
+Let $\Lambda$ be a Harish-Chandra parameter, and set $\lambda=\Lambda-\delta$ and $e^\lambda$ the corresponding character of $T$.
+To this data we associate the homogeneous complex line bundle $\LL_\lambda$ on the complex manifold $G/T$.